This Is England: Reception

 On the review aggregator website Rotten Tomatoes, the film has an approval rating of 93% based on 96 reviews, with an average rating of 7.70/10.
 The website's critical consensus reads, "A moving coming-of-age tale that captures the despair among England's working-class youth in the 1980s".
 Metacritic gives the film a weighted average score of 86 out of 100 based on 23 reviews, indicating "universal acclaim".
 This made it the tenth best reviewed film of the year.

 The film appeared on several US critics' top ten lists of 2007; it was third on the list by Newsweek's David Ansen, seventh on the list by The Oregonian's Marc Mohan, and ninth on the list by the Los Angeles Times Kevin Crust.

 In Britain, director Gillies Mackinnon rated the film the best of the year and David M. Thompson, critic and film-maker, rated it third.
 The film was ranked fourteenth in The Guardians list of 2007's Best Films and fifteenth in Empire's Movies of the Year.

 Accolades

 The film won the Alexander Korda Award for Best British Film at the 2007 British Academy Film Awards.

 At the 2006 British Independent Film Awards, the film won the award for Best Film and Thomas Turgoose won the award for Most Promising Newcomer.

 TV miniseries

 In 2010, a spin-off series set three years after the film, This Is England '86, was shown on Channel 4.
 A sequel to the series set two and a half years later, This Is England '88, was broadcast in December 2011.
-A third installment, This Is England '90, was shown in September 2015.
+A third and final series, This Is England '90, was shown in September 2015.